wh-alice/mig_visualstudio/vs/misc/conversion-operators-cannot-convert-from-a-type-to-its-derived-type.md

 ---
-title: "Conversion operators cannot convert from a type to its derived type | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Conversion operators cannot convert from a type to its derived type" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"